XION Introduces OAuth2 for Blockchain: Delegated Authorization for On-Chain Actions

 Key Features

-What This Means This approach transforms blockchain interaction from "just login" to true delegated authorization.
-Users grant apps permission to perform defined blockchain operations within preset limits, similar to how OAuth2 works for traditional web services but applied to on-chain actions.
+This approach transforms blockchain interaction from "just login" to true delegated authorization, where users grant apps permission to perform defined blockchain operations within preset limits.

 XION Launches OAuth2 Integration for Cryptographic User Verification

-XION has launched a new OAuth2 integration that puts users in control of their data sharing through cryptographic verification rather than trust-based systems. **Key Features:** - Users control what data gets shared and with whom - Cryptographic verification replaces traditional trust-based models - Built on standard protocols familiar to developers - Foundation is now live and ready for development The system allows developers to build applications using OAuth2 protocols they already know, while maintaining the security benefits of cryptographic verification.
+XION has launched a new OAuth2 integration that puts users in control of their data sharing through cryptographic verification rather than trust-based systems. **Key Features:** - Users control what data gets shared and with whom - Cryptographic verification replaces traditional trust-based models - Built on standard protocols familiar to developers - Foundation is now live and ready for development The system allows developers to integrate Web3 authentication using protocols they already know, lowering the barrier to entry for building consumer-facing applications.
 A developer tutorial is available that covers the complete implementation process, from Treasury contract setup through transaction submission.
-Developers can start building on this foundation immediately.
-Full documentation and tutorials are available at [docs.burnt.com](https://docs.burnt.com/xion/developers/accounts/oauth2-app).
+[Full Documentation](https://docs.burnt.com/xion/developers/accounts/oauth2-app)

 XION Connects Email Verification to On-Chain Credentials Through OAuth2